Iron Man (2008 film): Home media

 The film was released by Paramount Home Entertainment on DVD and Blu-ray Disc on September 30, 2008, in the United States and Canada, and October 27, 2008 in most of Europe.
 DVD sales were very successful, selling over 4 million copies the first week and generating a gross of over US$93 million.
 There were a total of 9 million copies sold and an accumulated total sales of over $160 million (not including Blu-ray).
 For the home releases of the film, the image on the newspaper Stark reads before he announces he is Iron Man had to be altered because of amateur photographer Ronnie Adams filing a lawsuit against Paramount and Marvel for using his on-location spy photo in the scene.
-A Walmart-exclusive release included a preview of Iron Man: Armored Adventures.
+A Walmart-exclusive DVD release included a preview of the animated series Iron Man: Armored Adventures.

 The film was also collected in a 10-disc box set titled "Marvel Cinematic Universe: Phase One – Avengers Assembled" which includes all of the Phase One films in the Marvel Cinematic Universe.
 It was released by Walt Disney Studios Home Entertainment on April 2, 2013.
 The IMAX Enhanced version of the film was made available on Disney+ beginning on November 12, 2021.

 Reception

 Box office

 Iron Man earned $319 million in the United States and Canada and $266.8 million in other territories, for a worldwide gross of $585.8 million.

 In its opening weekend, Iron Man grossed $98.6 million in 4,105 theaters in the United States and Canada, ranking first at the box office, giving it the eleventh biggest-opening weekend at the time, ninth-widest release in terms of theaters, and the third highest-grossing opening weekend of 2008 behind Indiana Jones and the Kingdom of the Crystal Skull and The Dark Knight.
 It grossed $35.2 million on its first day, giving it the thirteenth biggest-opening day at the time.
 Iron Man had the second-best premiere for a non-sequel, behind Spider-Man, and the fourth biggest-opening for a superhero film.
-Iron Man was also the number one film in the U.S. and Canada in its second weekend, grossing $51.2 million, giving it the twelfth-best second weekend and the fifth-best for a non-sequel.
+Iron Man was also the number one film in the United States and Canada in its second weekend, grossing $51.2 million, giving it the twelfth-best second weekend and the fifth-best for a non-sequel.
 On June 19, 2008, Iron Man became that year's first film to pass the $300 million mark for the domestic box office.